mizchi/packelyze/README.md

 });
 ```

-Caution: esbuild does not work yet.
+esbuild does not work yet.

-## Who is it beneficial to?

-- Library developper to reduce bundle
-- Performance-oriented frontend (for lighthouse today?)
-- Developers who are required to reduce build size (third party script developper)
-- If you have external effects like `fetch()` and `postMessage`, you need to declare external effect types.

 ## Restrictions